 Producing an accurate and comprehensive CSR clinical trial is a complex and challenging process due to the following reasons:

-Producing an accurate and comprehensive CSR requires significant resources and time.
+Producing an accurate and comprehensive CSR in clinical trials requires significant resources and time.
 The process of producing a CSR involves multiple teams, including programmers, biostatisticians, clinical researchers, data managers, and medical writers.
 Coordination between these teams can be challenging, resulting in delays and errors.

 How Are Automated Data Quality Control Solutions Used?